stefanoturcarelli/stefanoturcarelli/README.md

 ## Let's Connect! 🌐

-- 📫 You can reach out to me at [stefano.turcarelli@outlook.com](mailto:stefano.turcarelli@outlook.com).
 - 📱 Connect with me on [LinkedIn](https://www.linkedin.com/in/stefanoturcarelli).

 Feel free to explore my repositories, and don't hesitate to open issues, suggest improvements, or say hi! 🚀✨